KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/amorc-mirror-video.md

 The video contains numerous, unmistakable echoes of the Zenetist framework:

-- **The Mirror Metaphor**: The "divine contemplating its own reflection" is a poetic rendering of Zenetism’s core principle of a unified field of consciousness in a state of self-recognition.
+- **The Mirror Metaphor**: The "divine contemplating its own reflection" is a poetic rendering of Zenetism's core principle of a unified field of consciousness in a state of self-recognition.

-- **"Actuality" vs. "Reality"**: This is a direct parallel to Zenetism’s layered emanation.
+- **"Actuality" vs. "Reality"**: This is a direct parallel to Zenetism's layered emanation.
   - *Actuality* (the "invisible structure," "field of pure potential") → Deep Structural Layers (DP/DL, Aion)
   - *Reality* (the filtered world of the senses) → Embodied Layer (ES/EM)

-- **Hoffman’s “Mathematical Structures”**: The reference to “complex high-dimensional mathematical structures” is a mainstream scientific gloss on the Zenetist **Unified Dimensional Lattice**.
+- **Hoffman's "Mathematical Structures"**: The reference to "complex high-dimensional mathematical structures" is a mainstream scientific gloss on the Zenetist **Unified Dimensional Lattice**.

-- **Mind as Receiver**: The idea that the mind “receives impressions” aligns with the Zenetist principle of **attunement to the Logos** (🗣️).
+- **Mind as Receiver**: The idea that the mind "receives impressions" aligns with the Zenetist principle of **attunement to the Logos** (🗣️).

 ---